 Measures Taken to Improve Energy Efficiency

-features installed that impact on its thermal
+features installed that impact on its thermal efficiency and the

 Site and orientation

 living rooms at the rear of the house benefit from solar access,

-and bedrooms etc. at the front of the house getting little
+and bedrooms etc. at the front of the house getting little direct

 See below for reflections on how the design could have been changed to allow solar access to the front bedrooms.

 Because the site slopes to the rear two different foundation types are used.
 The front of the house is constructed on a concrete waffle pad sitting on the ground.
 The rear of the house is constructed on a suspended concrete slab.
 It is insulated under the slab with R4 insulation.
 The floor slab is the main thermal mass in the house.

 The walls are a timber framed with rendered 50mm thick Hebel panel veneer.
 Hebel is manufactured as Autoclaved Aerated Concrete (AAC).
 It has a lower weight and a higher insulation (R0.5) compared to brick.
 I also used R2.5 polyester batts between the wall studs bringing the total wall insulation up to approximately R3.
 The walls are painted a light colour.

 Double glazed windows.
 There is an inert gas (argon) between the panes which adds a bit to the insulation of the windows.
 Also a low emissivity (Low-e) coating on one of the glass panes.
 The window frames are Aluminum.
 The windows and the doors have excellent weather seals on them, lowering infiltration.
 I have used casement windows where possible which will allow the maximum ventilation rates when opened for summer cooling.